-The interviews focused not so much on the review, one by one, of the proposed KPIs, but on the proposed objective of establishing synergies between SECAPs and SDGs, the

-[D5.1] - [SOIs for SECAPs definition and assessment] established methodology, and its potential uses at the platform level.
+The interviews focused not so much on the review, one by one, of the proposed KPIs, but on the proposed objective of establishing synergies between SECAPs and SDGs, the established methodology, and its potential uses at the platform level.
 Thus, some of the ideas that emerged more oriented to these issues are summarized below.